 8. Todd Helton, Rockies, 1995

 Helton was picked by the Padres in the second round in 1992 out of high school, but opted to attend the University of Tennessee.
-The decision worked out pretty well.
+The decision worked out pretty well, for Helton and Colorado, where he was a five-time All-Star in 17 seasons.

 9. Kevin Appier, Royals, 1987

-An overall solid body of work let Appier, who was a can't-miss prospect in the 1987 Draft, to a career 54.9 WAR.
+An overall solid body of work led Appier, who was a can't-miss prospect in the 1987 Draft, to 54.9 career WAR.
 That's why he tops the list of No. 9 picks -- a group of players who had very good but not historically great careers.
+Maybe Javier Báez (2011) will take this spot someday.

-Honorable mention: Barry Zito, Michael Cuddyer, Ron Darling
+Honorable mention: Barry Zito, Michael Cuddyer, Ron Darling, Báez

 10. Madison Bumgarner, Giants, 2007

-Bumgarner, one of the best postseason pitchers of his generation, went 10th overall to the Giants in 2007, a year before they selected Posey.
+Bumgarner, one of the best postseason pitchers of all time, went 10th overall to the Giants in 2007, a year before San Francisco selected Posey.
+The southpaw has three World Series championships and a World Series MVP Award to his name.

 11. Max Scherzer, D-backs, 2006

-Honorable mention: Andrew McCutchen, Greg Luzinski, George Springer
+Honorable mention: Andrew McCutchen, George Springer, Greg Luzinski

 12. Nomar Garciaparra, Red Sox, 1994

 The Brewers selected Garciaparra in the fifth round out of high school in 1991, but he chose to attend Georgia Tech instead.
-Three years later he went No. 12 overall to the Red Sox, one pick before Paul Konerko and two before college -- and future -- teammate Jason Varitek.
+Three years later the shortstop went No. 12 overall to the Red Sox, one pick before Paul Konerko and two before his college and future MLB teammate Jason Varitek.

-Honorable mention: Kirk Gibson, Billy Wagner, Matt Morris
+Honorable mention: Kirk Gibson, Billy Wagner, Jered Weaver, Yasmani Grandal

 13. Manny Ramirez, Indians, 1991